Get amongst it

 • Option 1: We refer you to Student Life clubs (sports/recreation and creative clubs) because that's what sort of club you want to start.

-• Option 2: Your proposal is supported and the Clubs Department makes a recommendation for it to proceed to Provisional Affiliation (see Step 3).
+• Option 2: Your proposal is supported & the Clubs Department makes a recommendation for it to proceed to Provisional Affiliation (see Step 3).

 • Option 3: Your club idea/proposal cannot be supported and your application is refused.
 An explanation will be provided about why this decision was made.